 Jason Dinger and his wife Donna were all over the Festival — demoing his Captains of the Gulf game on one side of the hall, or talking up their latest favorite game, Beta Colony designed by the Fleeples (Ben Pinchback and Matt Riddle) right next to the Geaux Pub area.
 Jason was even interviewed by the I Heart Board Games krewe right before a live teach-and-play through of the game on the Twitch stream.

 The open gaming area was surrounded by three event areas (two that were new to this year’s event): our shiny new Live Streaming area, the Scythe Tournament area, and our brand new Geaux Pub section.

 On the back right side of the hall, we were lucky enough to have our friends from Baton Rouge live stream the entire event from 9 am to 9:30 pm.

-I Heart Board Games is a live Twitch stream that ‘casts lives streams of board games twice a week.
+I Heart Board Games is a live Twitch stream that ‘casts live streams of board games twice a week.
 They were gracious enough to serve as hosts of our Southern Board Game Festival coverage.
-First up, they interviewed Jason Dinger, designer of Captains of the Gulf AND live streamed a teach of the game AND live streamed a full play of Captain, too!
+First up, they interviewed Jason Dinger, designer of Captains of the Gulf AND live streamed a teach of the game AND live streamed a full play of Captains, too!